In the business world, the rearview mirror is always clearer than the windshield. - Warren Buffet

 Hold the key relationships

-Your business rises or falls on relationships.
-Don't delegate crucial partnerships to others.
+Your business rises or falls on relationships so never delegate critical partnerships.

 Don't outsource hiring